emilypx/appfair.github.io/index.md

 Also note that a re-named organization will, by definition, also have a new bundle identifier, which will mean that the re-named app will not have access to the sandboxed container of the previous app (since as far as the platform is concerned it is an entirely different and new app).

+### Can I change the target and product names from "App" in the project file?

+The generic "App" target is used for encapsulating your app as a package.
+It is expected that you will configure your app's name in your fork's `Info.plist` metadata file.
+This allows your app's fork to easily fork-able itself, which can be used by someone to derive their own variation on the app.
+For this reason, the generic name "App" is used for targets and package names throughout the code, and should not be changed.

 ### What if the name I want is already in use by another GitHub organization?

 Pick a new name, or else [see GitHub's advice on the topic](https://docs.github.com/en/github/site-policy/github-username-policy#what-if-the-username-i-want-is-already-taken).